glav/CognitiveServicesFluentApi/README.md

 # CognitiveServicesFluentApi
 A fluent API to use with the Microsoft Cortana suite of cognitive services.
-Currently this API supports TextAnalytics, ComputerVision and Face cognitive services.
+Currently this API supports the following Cognitive Services API's:
+* TextAnalytics
+* ComputerVision
+* Face
+* LUIS

 The objective is to make the set of Cognitive service API's really easy to consume from .Net applications.
 In addition, a set of helper extension methods are available to try and make common functionality super easy to access.